 Eric Cruz originally moved to Austin in 2009 from the Amarillo area.
 He is 31-years-old and received his first pair of skates when he was 13-years-old.
-Eric started aggressive skating when he was 15-years-old and started branching out into other disciplines of inline skating in the past 5 years.
+Eric started aggressive skating when he was 15-years-old and started branching out into other inline skating disciplines in the past 5 years.

 How long have you been off–road skating?

-I’ve been off road skating since April of 2015.
-Started with the Powerslide Metropolis SUV 125 skates.
-But I can remember for years always wanting to get a pair of Coyotes when I was younger but they were so rare, luckily it seems that off road skating products are going to stay readily available for the future.
+I’ve been off-road skating since April of 2015.
+It started with the Powerslide Metropolis SUV 125 skates.
+But I can remember for years always wanting to get a pair of Coyotes when I was younger, but they were so rare, luckily it seems that off-road skating products are going to stay readily available for the future.

 What setup/s do you currently use for offload skating?

-I’ve been on the Powerslide Kaze SUV 150mm on the Trinity mouting system since early this year.
+Since early this year, I’ve been on the Powerslide Kaze SUV 150mm on the Trinity mounting system.
 I also have the SUV 125 frames off the PS Metropolis SUV.
-Having skated both I can say that I enjoy both but for different purposes.
-I’ve been telling people that if you are wanting to get tricky in a pump track or something like that I’d go with SUV 125s but if you are wanting to ride trails, do more distances, and just take on tougher terrain I’d go with 150s.
+Having skated both, I can say that I enjoy both but for different purposes.
+I’ve been telling people that if you want to get tricky in a pump track or something like that, I will go with SUV 125s, but if you want to ride trails, do more distances, and take on tougher terrain, I will go with 150s.

 What PSI do you recommend?
 Do you adjust PSI for different terrain?

 I typically over-inflate the tires by half to 1 full PSI; it feels faster that way, there’s a squishy feeling skating air up tires, and I like to eliminate it as much as possible.
 I’m sure I’m much more likely to bust a tube that way, but I think it’s worth it for my purposes.
 I’ve never messed with adjusting the PSI for terrains, mainly because I’ve mostly skated hardpack trails meant for mountain bikes, so just having the over-inflated PSI I enjoy has worked for me so far.